-Deciding if you should get back together after a separation is never easy.
-Reconciliation is surprisingly common for many couples who have separated or even divorced, but is it a good idea for you?
+Reconciling or moving back in after a separation (or divorce) isn’t always an easy or clear decision.
+Getting back together is surprisingly common for many couples who have separated or divorced, but is reconciliation a good idea for you?

-There isn’t an easy-to-follow formula that will tell you if getting back together after separation is a good idea for you and your family, especially if you’re considering staying together because of the children.
-So how do you know if reconciliation after separation is a better choice than rebuilding a new life without your ex?
+There isn’t an easy-to-follow formula that will tell you if getting back together after separation is a good idea for you and your family, especially if staying together because of the children is important to you.
+So how do you know if reconciliation after separation is better than rebuilding a new life without your ex?

-This article was inspired by one of my readers – her husband wants to get back together after leaving her.
+This article was inspired by one of my readers; her husband wants to move back in together after leaving her.
 You may see yourself in her situation, which may make it easier for you to decide about getting back together after separation.

-“My husband is desperately trying to reconcile our marriage after we separated,” said Lynda on my article about reconciliation tips and second chances.
+“My husband is desperately trying to reconcile our marriage after we separated,” she says.
 “I feel he has changed for the better, but I don’t know if men ever change from what he did.
 I feel so guilty that our daughter is split and she loves her daddy.
 But I don’t know if I ever could love him again.
 If we got back together I could possibly have the life I always wanted, and be able to stay home with my daughter and have more children.
 But how do I know if he would do everything all over again (mental and verbal abuse, an affair)?
 I wouldn’t want to put my daughter through that!
 And would I survive it the second time?
-Any advice or insight you might have about getting back together would be appreciated!”
+Any advice or insight you might have about moving back in after separation would be appreciated!”

 Research from the Personal Relationships journal shows that reconciliation after separation is quite common.
 Ending a marriage or long-term relationship is difficult emotionally and socially, and a high percentage of couples break up and then renew their relationship with the same person.